BlakvGhost/wc-pawapay-gateway-plugin/README.md

 ### Actions

-- `pawapay_before_payment_processing` – Before payment is created
+- `pawapay_before_payment_processing` – Before creating a payment
-- `pawapay_after_payment_processing` – After payment is created
+- `pawapay_after_payment_processing` – After creating a payment
 - `pawapay_payment_success` – When a payment succeeds
 - `pawapay_payment_failed` – When a payment fails

 ### Filters

 - `pawapay_supported_countries` – Modify supported countries
 - `pawapay_supported_currencies` – Modify supported currencies
-- `pawapay_provider_list` – Modify mobile operators
+- `pawapay_provider_list` – Modify mobile operator list
 - `pawapay_payment_description` – Customize payment description

 ---

 ## Troubleshooting

-### Gateway not showing at checkout
+### Gateway not visible at checkout

-- Verify WooCommerce is active
+- Ensure WooCommerce is active
-- Ensure your store currency is supported
+- Check that your store currency is supported
-- Confirm the API token is configured
+- Verify that your PawaPay API token is valid

 ### Currency conversion errors

-- If using the free endpoint, it may be unavailable at times
-- Add an **ExchangeRate API key** for reliable conversion
+- The free endpoint may be unreliable — use an API key for better stability

-### Issues with WooCommerce Blocks
+### WooCommerce Block Checkout issues

-- Update to the latest WooCommerce version
+- Update WooCommerce and WooCommerce Blocks to the latest version
-- Clear your site cache
+- Clear your website cache

 ---

 ## Roadmap

-- [ ] Advanced transaction management dashboard
+- [ ] Advanced analytics and transaction dashboard
+- [ ] Support Payout

 ---